thyrlian/AndroidSDK/README.md

   	at MemoryFiller.main(MemoryFiller.java:13)
   ```

   Commentary: With [enabling Docker memory limits transparency for JVM](https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits), JVM is able to correctly estimate the max heap size, and it won't be killed by the kernel OOM killer any more.
+Similarly, the logs could look like this when running a gradle task in an Android project: `Process 'Gradle Test Executor 1' finished with non-zero exit value 1`.
+In this case, you should either check your code or tweak your memory limit for container (or JVM heap parameters, or even the host memory size).

 * **Exit Code** `3` (= SIGQUIT = Quit)